“Human beings need beautiful things; human beings long for beautiful music that is suited to divine worship.”

 Kwasniewski’s Mass settings, motets, hymns, carols, antiphons, and acclamations have received numerous performances from 1990 to the present.
 The Mass settings are Missa Spiritus Domini (1994), Missa Spe Salvi (1995, rev. 2012), Missa Brevis à 3 (1997), Missa Hereditas Mihi à 3 (2016), Missa Honorificentia Populi Nostri (2017), and Missa Rex in Æternum (2018).
 His Seven Mandatum Antiphons (2010) were dedicated to Arvo Pärt on the occasion of his 75th birthday; the maestro personally accepted the dedication.

-Kwasniewski has also written a three-movement wind quintet Fire and Flame, premiered in Lander, Wyoming, by the Antero Winds on January 15, 2012; a violin sonata, as yet unperformed; organ accompaniments for English plainchant; and pieces for brass quartet and string quartet.
+Kwasniewski has also written a three-movement wind quintet Fire and Flame, premiered in Lander, Wyoming, by the Antero Winds on January 15, 2012; Ave Maria for chorus, winds, and strings; a violin sonata; organ accompaniments for English plainchant; and pieces for brass quartet and string quartet.

 He has published numerous articles on music, especially on the recovery and renewal of sacred music in the contemporary Church.